hosenshawkat/education_hw_02.02.21/README.md

 # education_hw_02.02.21
-psd to bootstrap, psd to html.
+psd to bootstrap, psd to html(using html and js).